Incident Details Page

 From the Remediation section, type the description of your task in the creation text box.
 To assign a task to a Datadog user, type

 @ in the description text box, or use the

 Assignees column after the task has been created.
 An incident task can have more than one assignee.
 After a task has been created, it can also be assigned a due date.

 As work for different tasks is finished, individual tasks can be marked as completed by clicking the checkbox to the left of the task’s description.
 If you have a large number of tasks, you can filter them down by searching for key words or by hiding completed tasks from view.

 In the Responders section, you can form your response team by adding other users and assigning them roles to carry out in the process of resolving an incident.
 The three default roles provided by Datadog are:

 Incident Commander - The individual responsible for leading the response team

-Communications Lead - The individual responsible for managing stakeholder communications throughout the lifecycle of the incident
+Communications Lead - An individual responsible for managing stakeholder communications throughout the lifecycle of the incident

-Responder - An individual that is actively contribution to investigating an incident and resolving its underlying issue
+Responder - An individual that actively contributes to investigating an incident and resolving its underlying issue

 Note: There must always be exactly one